denilsonsa/crx-uri-splitter/README.md

 * Customizable fonts.
 * [Internationalized domain name][idn] support (thanks to [punycode.js][punycode] library).
 * Light and dark color schemes.
-* Chrome sync (your options are synced across devices).
+* Browser sync (your options are synced across devices).

 [![Screenshot of an Amazon search page in the extension](images/Example-amazon.png)][cws]